stellar/stellar-protocol/core/cap-concurrent-txs.md

 duplicate transaction is submitted with the protocol today it will likely receive a `txBAD_SEQ` result code, however in this case the sequence number is zero or not set.

+This result code will not be seen by most users because Horizon's transaction submission system provides idempotency, identifying duplicate submissions and returning the previous result.

 ## Protocol Upgrade Transition